osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 ###  View all in My Places

-All notes keep in [My places menu](/osmand/personal/myplaces).
-User can make needed actions with notes in My places menu or in Map Context menu.

-All user notes keep in [My places menu](/osmand/personal/myplaces).
-It's a list with all your notes.
+[My Places](/osmand/personal/myplaces) is the central storage for all notes.
+It allows you to view all notes listed as a list.
+To open it, follow the path:

 {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_my_places %} → {% data variables.android-values.notes %}

 ![Audio video plugin My places menu](/assets/images/plugins/audio-video-notes/audio_video_notes_myplaces_menu.png)

-Clicking to chosen point opens [Map Context menu](/osmand/plugins/audio-video-notes#actions-in-map-context-menu) of this note.
+&nbsp;&nbsp;&nbsp;&nbsp;

+#### OPEN A NOTE

+To open a note, tap it in the list in My Places, and the map shows up, highlights the linked point of the note, and opens the [Context menu](/osmand/plugins/audio-video-notes#actions-in-map-context-menu) of the point.
+It is possible to work with the note by selecting the options in the context menu.

 ![Audio video plugin My places menu Context](/assets/images/plugins/audio-video-notes/audio_video_notes_myplaces_menu_context.png)

-Clicking to &#8285; opens additional menu of chosen note:
+&nbsp;&nbsp;&nbsp;&nbsp;

+#### MANAGE A NOTE

+To manage a note in My Places, tap the vertical triple points of the note in the list, and the available options show up, as follows:

-{% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_my_places %} → {% data variables.android-values.notes %} -> &#8285; of chosen note
+- {% data variables.android-values.watch %} / {% data variables.android-values.recording_context_menu_play %} - to play/show the note,
+- {% data variables.android-values.shared_string_share %} - to share the note,
+- {% data variables.android-values.shared_string_show_on_map %} - to show the linked place on the map and the [Context menu](/osmand/plugins/audio-video-notes#actions-in-map-context-menu),
+- {% data variables.android-values.shared_string_rename %} - to rename the note,
+- {% data variables.android-values.shared_string_delete %} - to delete the note.

 ![Audio video plugin My places menu actions](/assets/images/plugins/audio-video-notes/audio_video_notes_myplaces_menu_actions.png)

-- name of a note - show the name of chosen a/v note.
-- {% data variables.android-values.watch %} / {% data variables.android-values.recording_context_menu_play %} - play your audio /  video note, or show photo note.
-- {% data variables.android-values.shared_string_share %} - share chosen note.
+&nbsp;&nbsp;&nbsp;&nbsp;

+#### MANAGE LIST OF NOTES

+The options on the bottom bar can be used to manage what notes to display in the list in My Places,as follows:

-- {% data variables.android-values.shared_string_show_on_map %} - show chosen note on the map and open [Map Context menu](/osmand/plugins/audio-video-notes#actions-in-map-context-menu).
+- {% data variables.android-values.shared_string_sort %} - opens a choice of how to sort: by type, or date, and on selection an option, sorts the list respectively.
-- {% data variables.android-values.shared_string_rename %} - rename chosen point.
-- {% data variables.android-values.shared_string_delete %} - delete chosen point.

-At the bottom of the screen are three Actions buttons:
+- {% data variables.android-values.shared_string_share %} - shows a check list of all notes, including those added as waypoints to GPX files.
+First, required notes are checked, then the Share icon on tap at the right-hand top corner of the screen provides the available sharing options, and finally, the checked notes are shared, according to the selected option.
+- {% data variables.android-values.shared_string_delete %} - shows a check list of audio, photo and video notes only.
+First, required notes are checked, then the Delete icon on tap at the right-hand top corner of the screen is clicked, and after confirmation, deletes the selected notes.

 ![Audio video plugin My places menu Three actions](/assets/images/plugins/audio-video-notes/audio_video_notes_myplaces_menu_three_actions.png)

-- {% data variables.android-values.shared_string_sort %} - sort your notes list by type or by date.
-- {% data variables.android-values.shared_string_share %} - choose notes from the list and share its.
-You can choose a/v notes in GPX file too.
-- {% data variables.android-values.shared_string_delete %} - choose notes from the list and delete its.
-You can choose a/v notes in GPX file too.

 &nbsp;&nbsp;&nbsp;&nbsp;

-### Show notes on the map
+### Show all on the map

 For viewing your notes on the map you can switch on the [Recording layer](/osmand/map/point-layers-on-map#-audio--video-points-android)  in  [Configure map menu](/osmand/map/configure-map-menu).